quicwg/wg-materials/ietf101/minutes.md

 Brian: Yes, let's add this.

 Ted: I didn't hear the question, so I can't just say yes or no!
 Having gone through the work with the design team, I'm confident that this is a good bang-for-the-buck tradeoff.
-Extrodinarily small risk for privacy, with good benefits.
+Extraordinarily small risk for privacy, with good benefits.
 The sender is in full control of this, and the server only does reflection.
 The sender can control if things are on; and so can the server decide not to reflect.
 Another good piece is that as we move into multipath, we can use this on a per-path basis, without trying to be too complicated.
 Definitely in favor.

 mnot: What is "this"?

 Ted: I've mainly looked at the one bit spin bit, with the packet numbers.
 My intuition is that this is very similar in properties to the vector and no packet number; that may be an overall privacy win.

 DKG: I appreciate how this has been whittled down.
 I want this as small as possible; 0 is great; I appreciate the work for 1.
-The discusson earlier was about bursty traffic.
+The discussion earlier was about bursty traffic.
 There may be other traffic patterns for which this doesn't work, also.
 For non-reliable streams that don't use acks, are we designing ourselves into a hole?
 Are we hard-coding reliable streams into the network operator model?
 Let's keep those in mind, if we want to use this for non-reliable streams.

 Jana: I agree with what DKG just said.
 What happens if the ack rate goes down.
 But I have a broader point—I've spent the last year listening to the arguments on all sides.
 I've considered all the benefits and costs carefully.
 My informed opinion is that we should NOT include this bit in the core specifications for v1.
 I am happy for it to be an experiment, even Internet-wide, but there are a lot of open issues that challenge this mechanism.
 I don't think this needs to be or should be in the core spec.